iamvery/docs/testing/_overview.md

 different testing library, [click here](https://github.com/pakyow/pakyow/tree/master/pakyow-test).

-When you generate a new project, it's already setup for testing using Rspec.
+When you generate a new project, it's already setup for testing using RSpec.
 In fact, there are already two passing tests that were written for us!
 Run `bundle exec rspec` at the root of the project.